Jeffrey Lyons

 Jeffrey Lyons (born November 5, 1944) is an American television and film critic based in the New York metropolitan area.

 Early life

 Lyons was born in Manhattan, one of the four sons of Sylvia R. (Schoenberger) and Leonard Lyons, a newspaper columnist.
 His godfather was the playwright Sidney Kingsley and his godmother was the actress Madge Evans.
+Lyons grew up in a kosher household on Manhattan's Upper West Side, in the prestigious Beresford apartment building.
 As a teenager, he trained as a field goal kicker with the New York Giants for three seasons (1961–63) and studied bullfighting for seven summers in Spain with Antonio Ordonez, characterized by Ernest Hemingway (a mutual friend) as "the greatest matador of them all" in The Dangerous Summer.

-He received his undergraduate degree in journalism from the University of Pennsylvania before earning a J.D. from the Syracuse University School of Law in 1969.
+He received a bachelor's degree in journalism from the University of Pennsylvania before earning a J.D. from the Syracuse University School of Law in 1969.
 During this period, he studied acting with Lee Strasberg at the Lee Strasberg Theater Institute.
 He later received two honorary degrees, from Hofstra University in 2000 and St. Mary's college in 2002.